 Production managers often assume that robots can be used only in applications where durable items or products are precisely positioned or oriented so the robot can grab them.
 In fact, today’s vision systems and software combined with flexible end-of-arm tooling have amazing capabilities to identify, singulate, and grip delicate, in-process ingredients and products regardless of their location or orientation.

-Companies like Soft Robotics are combining 3D vision, artificial intelligence, and soft gripping to provide end-of-arm tooling that can identify and pick individual items from tubs or unorganized piles, lift single baked goods from a conveyor, or – the Holy Grail of food automation – separate chicken breasts from piles and orient them right side up in a package.
+Soft Robotics’ mGripAI™ solution combines 3D vision, artificial intelligence, and soft gripping to provide end-of-arm tooling that can identify and pick individual items from tubs or unorganized piles, lift single baked goods from a conveyor, or – the Holy Grail of food automation – separate chicken breasts from piles and orient them right side up in a package.”

 Retailers and distributors are increasingly asking food producers to provide variety and rainbow packs to their end customers.
 This is an area where robots excel: picking items from multiple bins, totes, or belts and placing them in trays or packages, automating the packing process and creating items ready for display on store shelves.